Skip the main content if you do not want to read it as the next section.

 May 17th is World Hypertension Day

-May 17th will mark World Hypertension Day (WHD) for the eighth time since its inception in 2005.
+May 17th will mark the eighth World Hypertension Day (WHD) for the eighth time since its inception in 2005.

-World Hypertension Day was inaugurated by the World Hypertension League (WHL), a division of the International Society of Hypertension in 2005 to raise awareness about high blood pressure around the world.
+World Hypertension Day was inaugurated by the World Hypertension League (WHL), a division of the International Society of Hypertension in 2005 to raises awareness about high blood pressure around the world.

 The theme for 2012 WHD is ‘Healthy Lifestyle - Healthy Blood Pressure’.